autobrr/autobrr.com/docs/filters/basics.md

 With external filters you can run `scripts` and `webhooks` to do your own custom filtering.
 If **Expected exit status** matches it will continue.
 If not it stops there.

-All the [variales and macros](/filters/actions#macros) from actions are usable in these fields to inject dynamic variables.
+All the [variables and macros](/filters/actions#macros) from actions are usable in these fields to inject dynamic variables.

 ### Script